Our top five picks for second hand dual-cab utes we’d be happy to park in our driveway

 Dual-cab utes, the crossbreed mongrels of the 4X4 world.
 Half family wagon and half commercial utility, good at both but not the best at either.
 As one of the largest market segments, competition is fierce at the new car stage, and with business users a prime audience it gets even better in the used car market with plenty of trade-ins available.

-All of these cars can be bought for between $15,000 and $20,000 (or more), but naturally, price varies with condition and age.
+All of these utes can be bought for between $15,000 and $20,000 (or more), but naturally, price varies with condition and age.
 From tradie hacks that don’t go off-road more than a muddy job site, hardcore four-wheel drivers to waste-of-a-good-4X4 bling mobiles, there’s plenty to choose from.

 Toyota HiLux KUN26R SR D4-D